Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 ...
 ```

 When we wanted to deploy the application, we had to pick the right sub-folder in the artifacts.
-Here is the deployment task (release pipeline) for the UAT environment (:
+Here is the deployment task (release pipeline) for the UAT environment:

 ```yaml
 - download: current